google/blockly/accessible/README.md

 if you have another component that wraps it, use that one instead.

-Customizing the Toolbar and Audio
+Customizing the Sidebar and Audio
 ---------------------------------
-The Accessible Blockly workspace comes with a customizable toolbar.
+The Accessible Blockly workspace comes with a customizable sidebar.

-To customize the toolbar, you will need to declare an ACCESSIBLE_GLOBALS object in the global scope that looks like this:
+To customize the sidebar, you will need to declare an ACCESSIBLE_GLOBALS object in the global scope that looks like this:

     var ACCESSIBLE_GLOBALS = {
       mediaPathPrefix: null,
-      toolbarButtonConfig: []
+      customSidebarButtons: []
     };

 The value of mediaPathPrefix should be the location of the accessible/media folder.

-The value of 'toolbarButtonConfig' should be a list of objects, each representing buttons on the toolbar.
-Each of these objects should have four
+The value of 'customSidebarButtons' should be a list of objects, each representing buttons on the sidebar.
+Each of these objects should have five
 keys:

   - 'text' (the text to display on the button)